NCEAS/metacat/docs/user/metacat/source/install.rst

       JkLogLevel info
     </IfModule>

 2. Configure apache to route traffic to the Metacat application.
 ServerName should be set to the DNS name of the Metacat server.
-ScriptAlias and the following Directory section should both point to the cgi-bin directory inside your Metacat installation

   ::